Neural Networks for Extreme Quantile Regression with an Application to Forecasting of Flood Risk: Conclusion

-The price for the high flexibility of machine learning methods, which focus on prediction accuracy, is a limited statistical interpretability.
-There is active research on the construction of prediction intervals for black-box methods, for instance through conformal inference~\citep{ConformalPred,ConformalizedQR}.
+The price for the high flexibility of machine learning methods, which focus on prediction accuracy, is limited statistical interpretability.
+However, feature-importance identification methods are becoming increasingly popular for interpreting neural network predictions~\citep{NNinterpr}.
+There is also active research on the construction of prediction intervals for black-box methods, for instance, through conformal inference~\citep{ConformalPred,ConformalizedQR}.
 How such techniques can be adapted to assess uncertainty for extreme quantile regression is an interesting future research question.